MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BMC_UCP.md

 - **Optional: Exception policy**

   If some products follow different return rules, you can define one exception policy.
-Update the attribute in your product feed with this exception label—return_policy_labels—so the different return policy applies to those products.
+Update the attribute in your product feed with this exception labelâ€”return_policy_labelsâ€”so the different return policy applies to those products.

   > [!NOTE]
   > There is a maximum of 50 characters per string.